Mountain bike in the beautiful Cairngorms National Park

 Our mountain biking holiday in the Cairngorms, Scotland is for novice/ intermediate mountain bikers with level 2 fitness, and to find out what this means read the explanation of our skill and fitness levels.

-The ideal bike for the Cairngorm trails is a good quality hardtail (front suspension only) with around 100mm of travel in the forks.
+The ideal bike for the Cairngorm trails is a good quality full suspension mountain bike with around 200mm of travel front and rear.

 To get the most out of your mountain bike holiday in Scotland you should plan some training in advance of your tour, and it is essential that, if you’re bringing your own bike, you ensure that it has been properly serviced before the trip.

-We can arrange bike hire for you, and have the bike ready for your arrival, at a cost of £180 /$306 USD for a high quality hardtail mountain bike for the duration of your trip.
+We can arrange bike hire for you, and have the bike ready for your arrival, at a cost of £275 /$468 USD for a high quality full suspension mountain bike for the duration of your trip.

 Accommodation and food